-- a) Ensure that every pupil/student with a special educational need (SEND) or disability reaches their full potential in school. - b) Promote the welfare and interests of disabled pupils/students, and to improve the support they receive. - c) Identify pupils/students who have SEND as early as possible and carry out the necessary assessments. - d) Record the names of all pupils/students with SEND on the School SEND Register at the appropriate stage.

-- e) Provide within the school a staged structure of provision in accordance with the Department of Education Code of Practice regulations on SEND. - f) Formulate differentiated and individually tailored programmes to address SEND but at the same time ensure these pupils/students receive a broad, balanced and appropriate curriculum. - g) Establish a record keeping and reviewing system to facilitate efficient monitoring and planning. - h) Foster mutually supportive links with outside support agencies. - i) Equip teaching and non-teaching staff with the necessary skills to cater for pupils/students with SEND. - j) Establish effective links with Pre-school contacts and Secondary Schools to promote the successful transition of pupils/students with SEND. - k) Involve Parents/Carers as fully as possible as partners in the education of their children. - Develop a mutually supportive framework of consultation between the Board of Trustees, Executive Headteacher, Head of School and Special Educational Needs and Disabilities Co-ordinator (SENDCO).
+- c) Have a robust monitoring system in place to support the early identification of pupils/students who have SEND, supported by the appropriate use of assessments and alertness to any emerging difficulties. - d) Record the names of all pupils/students with SEND on the School SEND Register at the appropriate stage and inform parents/carers. - e) Provide within the school a staged structure of provision in accordance with the Department of Education Code of Practice regulations on SEND following an assess, plan, do, review cycle.
+This promotes the importance of learners' receiving the right support in the right place at the right time. - f) Formulate individually tailored programmes to address SEND but at the same time ensure these pupils/students receive a broad, balanced and appropriate curriculum through quality first teaching, modified and enhanced where necessary to ensure all pupils achieve their potential. - g) Foster mutually supportive links with outside support agencies. - h) Equip teaching and non-teaching staff with the necessary skills to cater for pupils/students with SEND to improve outcomes for all pupils. - i) Establish effective links with Pre-school contacts and Secondary Schools to promote the successful transition of pupils/students with SEND. - j) Involve Parents/Carers as fully as possible as partners in the education of their children and in the formation of smart, measurable, agreed, realistic and timed learning goals and outcomes for pupils with SEND which are regularly reviewed. - k) Ensure children with an EHCP benefit from the funding and provision outlined in their plan. - Develop a mutually supportive framework of consultation between the Board of Trustees, Executive Headteacher, Head of School and Special Educational Needs and Disabilities Co-ordinator (SENDCO). - m) Offer a tiered approach to support for SEND in schools within the trust, including a core training package to promote inclusive classrooms for all learners and a collaborative approach between specialist and mainstream settings.